JuliusJensen02/Automatic-Bargain-Hunting/README.md

 ### Setup phase
 Before using the program you will have to set up your compiler.
 Assume you will be using CLion to run the code, you will have to set the "working directory" under the tab "edit configurations" to the "src" folder.
-This is needed because when CLion compiles the code, the code is transferred another folder, but not the file containing product data, and as the result the code would not be able to find the file.
+This is needed because when CLion compiles the code, the code is transferred to another folder, but not the file containing product data, and as a result the code would not be able to find the file.

 ### Run phase
 When running the program you will be presented with a list of available items.
 These are the items you can choose from.